Guidelines for submitting articles to Santa Rosalia Today

 Playa Carrión is a high occupancy urban beach in Los Alcázares

-There are bars and restaurants within easy walking distance and showers and toilets are close by.
+Bars and restaurants are within easy walking distance and showers and toilets are close by.
 The access to the beach from the promenade is almost level with no ramps required.
+There is parking in the residential and urban streets behind the beach.

-Safety precautions at Mar Menor beaches
+Safety precautions for Mar Menor beaches

 Most of the Mar Menor beaches have very gently sloping shelves, meaning that bathers can walk a considerable distance from the shore and still only be waist high in the water.
-These shore fringes are also very warm, heating up more than the deeper water and the Mediterranean , particularly during the hot summer months.
+These shore fringes are also very warm, heating up more than the deeper water and the Mediterranean, particularly during the hot summer months.

 Other Los Alcázares Beaches